 What’s not to love?
 A survey I’ve must made up says the reason most people bring small children to Costa Rica is to see sloths.

 Although not rare, sloths aren’t exactly super-common either.
-You won’t see them everywhere like, say, geckos or street dogs.
+You won’t see them everywhere like, say, geckos or dogs.
 And they can be hard to spot, sitting up there doing nothing in the trees.

-But when your kids actually see a sloth, it’ll make their day and they’ll love you forever for giving them the privilege.
+And when your kids actually see a sloth, it’ll make their day and they’ll love you forever for giving them the privilege.
 That’s the idea, anyway.

 Costa Rica is a surfer’s paradise, but it’s not only for the experts.
 Sure there are big waves unsuitable for small kids, but smaller waves with nice beach breaks also exist.
 So it’s possible, if you surf yourself, to enjoy some quality time in the water with your younger children.

 You can give your kids surf lessons.
 If you can’t teach them yourself, use an expert!
-The best beaches for children to learn to surf are Tamarindo and Espadilla Beach in Manuel Antonio.
+The best beaches for children to learn to surf are Tamarindo in Guanacaste and Espadilla Beach in Manuel Antonio.
 Both beaches are safe and sandy and perfect for beginners.